Five ways to winter-proof your property

 2. Clear gutters and downpipes

-Rainwater goods, like gutters and downpipes, are also a common cause of water ingress issues yet often overlooked.
+Gutters and downpipes are also a common cause of water ingress issues, yet are often overlooked.
 Blockages from leaves and plants are both major contributors to overflowing guttering and downpipes during heavy rain and storms.

 Left unchecked, obstructed pipes can allow water to flow into the soffits, eaves and fascia around your home.
 Not to mention creating seepage through any cracks in your pointing or masonry.
 Keeping them regularly cleared of debris throughout the winter months can significantly help to prevent any deluge.

-Many professional property maintenance companies recommend that you check and clear gutters at least twice throughout the winter.
+Many professional property maintenance companies recommend checking and clearing gutters at least twice throughout the winter.
 Once directly after autumn when leaf-fall is most evident, and once in late January to ensure that you’ve removed any other debris collected as a result of wind and heavy weather.

 3. Eliminate trip hazards

 While you're outside, check for trip hazards.
 Common problem areas are driveways, garden paths, patios and decking.
 During the colder months, it’s not very easy to spot loose paving slabs or slippery decking that may cause a tumble, which is then worsened by a covering of ice or snow.